qqwwqwq/DualSOM--SOFTWAREX-/README.md

 ## 📂 Data Preparation

 ### Tested Datasets
 Our framework is highly flexible.
-It supports standard vectorized data (`.npy`, `.csv`) and has built-in pipelines specifically tailored and heavily evaluated on two skeleton-based human posture datasets:
+It supports standard vectorized data (`.npy`, `.csv`) and has built-in pipelines specifically tailored and evaluated on two skeleton-based human posture datasets:
 * **WUT** (Warsaw University of Technology Dataset)
 * **PKU-MMD** (Peking University Dataset)
+One image dataset:
+* **MNIST** (Standard benchmark dataset of 28x28 grayscale handwritten digits) One signal dataset:
+* **FordA** (Automotive engine noise and vibration sensor time-series dataset from the UCR archive)

 ### 1. Download Datasets
 * **WUT Dataset**: Download the skeleton-only dataset from [Link](#).
 * **PKU Dataset**: Download the skeleton-only dataset from [Link](#).
+* **MNIST Dataset**: Run `python prepare_mnist.py` to automatically download, normalize, and format the image data into compatible CSV files.
+* **FordA Dataset**: Run `python prepare_ucr_forda.py` to automatically download and process the 1D sensor time-series data into compatible CSV files.

 ### 2. Directory Structure
 After downloading and extracting, please arrange the raw data into the following directory structure before training: